javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 What if the order matters for us, and we want to see `code finished` after `promise done`?

-Easy, just put it into the queue:
+Easy, just put it into the queue with `.then`:

 ```js run
 new Promise(resolve => resolve("promise done!"))